Lead poisoning

 Lead poisoning is preventable.
 This includes individual efforts such as removing lead-containing items from the home, workplace efforts such as improved ventilation and monitoring, state and national policies that ban lead in products such as paint, gasoline, ammunition, wheel weights, and fishing weights, reduce allowable levels in water or soil, and provide for cleanup of contaminated soil.
 Workers' education could be helpful as well.
 The major treatments are removal of the source of lead and the use of medications that bind lead so it can be eliminated from the body, known as chelation therapy.
-Chelation therapy in children is recommended when blood levels are greater than 40–45 µg/dl.
+Chelation therapy in children is recommended when blood levels are greater than 40–45 μg/dL.
 Medications used include dimercaprol, edetate calcium disodium, and succimer.

-In 2016, lead is believed to have resulted in 540,000 deaths worldwide.
+In 2021, 1.5 million deaths worldwide were attributed to lead exposure.
 It occurs most commonly in the developing world.
-There also are numerous cases in the developed world, with there being thousands of American communities with higher lead burdens than seen during the peak of the Flint water crisis.
+An estimated 800 million children have blood lead levels over 5 μg/dL in low- and middle-income nations, though comprehensive public health data remains inadequate.
+Thousands of American communities may have higher lead burdens than those seen during the peak of the Flint water crisis.
 Those who are poor are at greater risk.
 Lead is believed to result in 0.6% of the world's disease burden.
-According to a study, half of the US population has been exposed to substantially detrimental lead levels in early childhood – mainly from car exhaust whose lead pollution peaked in the 1970s and caused widespread loss in cognitive ability.
+Half of the US population has been exposed to substantially detrimental lead levels in early childhood, mainly from car exhaust, from which lead pollution peaked in the 1970s and caused widespread loss in cognitive ability.
+Globally, over 15% of children are known to have blood lead levels (BLL) of over 10 μg/dL, at which point clinical intervention is strongly indicated.

 People have been mining and using lead for thousands of years.
-Descriptions of lead poisoning date to at least 2000 BC, while efforts to limit lead's use date back to at least the 16th century.
-Concerns for low levels of exposure began in the 1970s with there being no safe threshold for lead exposure.
+Descriptions of lead poisoning date to at least 200 BC, while efforts to limit lead's use date back to at least the 16th century.
+Concerns for low levels of exposure began in the 1970s, when it became understood that due to its bioaccumulative nature, there was no safe threshold for lead exposure.